 - LOX explains derogatory credit items and credit inquiries

 - get the verification of employment

 - get verification of deposit

 - perform any other task to make sure that the file is complete for the mortgage underwriter

-A good experienced processor will have an immaculate file.
-Once it is submitted to a mortgage underwriter, the underwriter will have no misunderstanding nor questions.
+An experienced processor will have an immaculate file.
+Once submitted to a mortgage underwriter, the underwriter will have no misunderstanding or questions.
 The processor will make the job easier for the mortgage underwriter to render his or her decision.

 Mortgage Underwriting Loan Process And Role Of Mortgage Underwriters

-The file then is sent back to the mortgage processor where the processor will contact borrower and explain the conditions borrower will need to provide.
+A mortgage loan will fund as long as the borrower can provide and meet all the conditions on the conditional loan approval.
+The file is then sent back to the mortgage processor, where the processor will contact the borrower and explain the conditions the borrower will need to provide.

 Typical Common Conditions By Mortgage Underwriters